codefresh-io/docs.codefresh.io/_docs/administration/codefresh-hybrid.md

 ---
 title: "Codefresh Hybrid installation (legacy)"
 description: "Add your own Node to run/build containers"
-group: enterprise
+group: administration
 redirect_from:
   - /docs/add-your-node-to-runbuild-containers/
+  - /docs/enterprise/audit-logs/
 toc: true
 old_url: /docs/add-your-node-to-runbuild-containers
 ---

 >Note that this page is now describing the legacy hybrid mode.
-For the new version look at [behind-the-firewall]({{site.baseurl}}/docs/enterprise/behind-the-firewall/) documentation.
+For the new version look at [behind-the-firewall]({{site.baseurl}}/docs/administration/behind-the-firewall/) documentation.

 Codefresh lets you use your own host as a node to run/build containers.